Orion-AI-Lab/uncertainty-wildfires/README.md

 ---

+## Dataset

+You can download the dataset from: [Zenodo](https://zenodo.org/records/17201754)

 ## Usage

 The repository includes configuration files for all models in the `configs` and `configs_test` directories.

 ### Training

 To train a model, specify the corresponding configuration file.
-For example, to train a Bayesian Neural Network (BNN):
+For example, to train a Variational Inference based Bayesian Neural Network:

 ```bash
 python train.py --config configs/config_bnn.json
 ```

-You can modify the configuration files to change hyperparameters, model type, or enable aleatoric uncertainty.
+You can modify the configuration files to change hyperparameters, model type, or enable aleatoric uncertainty (via the `noisy` parameter, check Aleatoric Uncertainty section).

 ### Testing

 To evaluate a trained model, use the configuration in `configs_test`.

-To test a Bayesian Neural Network (BNN), for example:
+For example, to test a Variational Inference based Bayesian Neural Network:

 ```bash
 python test.py --config configs_test/config_bnn.json
 ```

 Before running any scripts, update the following paths in the configuration files:
-- `dataset_root`: Path to your dataset.
+- `dataset_root`: Path to your stored downloaded dataset.
 - `save_dir`: Path where trained models will be saved.
-This should be the same path used in `configs_test` to load models.

 ### Aleatoric Uncertainty